Sepideh, Iran

-Sepideh (سپيده) (Note: Also romanized as Sepīdeh; also known as Sefīdeh) is a village in Sofla Rural District, Zavareh District, Ardestan County, Isfahan province, Iran.
+Sepideh (سپيده) (Note: Also romanized as Sepīdeh; also known as Sefīdeh) is a village in Sofla Rural District of Zavareh District in Ardestan County, Isfahan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 213 in 87 households.
 The following census in 2011 counted 250 people in 73 households.
 The 2016 census measured the population of the village as 74 people in 37 households.
 It was the most populous village in its rural district.